apache/cordova-plugman/README.md

 The optional `weak` attribute is a boolean denoting whether the framework should be weakly-linked.
 Default is `false`.

-If the file specified by `src` does not exist, the tool should stop/reverse the installation process, warn the user, and exit with a non-zero code.

 ### &lt;dependencies&gt; and &lt;dependency&gt;

 Identifies dependency of the plugin on another plugin.